guobinhit/sylph/README.md

 )

 // Get a random int value, LCRC means left close right close, left is 1, right is 10
-// then min value of aRandInt is 1, max value of aRandInt is 10 aRandInt := maths.RangeRandomLCRC(1, 10)
+// then min value of aRandIntOfLCRC is 1, max value of aRandIntOfLCRC is 10 aRandIntOfLCRC := maths.RangeRandomLCRC(1, 10)

 // Get a random int value, LCRO means left close right open, left is 1, right is 10
-// then min value of aRandInt is 1, max value of aRandInt is 9 aRandInt := maths.RangeRandomLCRO(1, 10)
+// then min value of aRandIntOfLCRO is 1, max value of aRandIntOfLCRO is 9 aRandIntOfLCRO := maths.RangeRandomLCRO(1, 10)

 // Get a random int value, LORO means left open right open, left is 1, right is 10
-// then min value of aRandInt is 2, max value of aRandInt is 9 aRandInt := maths.RangeRandomLORO(1, 10)
+// then min value of aRandIntOfLORO is 2, max value of aRandIntOfLORO is 9 aRandIntOfLORO := maths.RangeRandomLORO(1, 10)
 ```

 ### pointers